GenAI may be the most transformative technology of the past decade but data is where enterprises are able to realize real value from AI today.

 The Gartner® Hype Cycle™ reports offer a graphic representation of the maturity and adoption of technologies and applications, and how they are potentially relevant to solving real business problems and exploiting new opportunities.

-This year’s report also recognized Snorkel AI as a Sample Vendor for both data-centric AI as well as data labeling and annotation.
+This year’s report also recognized Snorkel AI as a Sample Vendor for both data-centric AI as well as data labeling and data annotation.

 Below follows six of our favorite takeaways from this report, with a focus on how data will continue to play a fundamental role in both genAI and traditional machine learning workflows.